PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 ?- mst_prim(g, a).
 true.

-Then, you can traverse in pre-order the previously built tree, starting from any
+Then, you can traverse by pre order the previously built tree, starting from any
 source:

 ?- mst_get(g, c, PreorderTree).